pbv/codex/doc/USER-GUIDE.md

 <!-- this question has no group, so it always included -->
 ~~~

-From the above quiz, three questions will be selected: one from
+From the above quiz, three questions will be chosen: one from
 `#questionA1`, `#questionA2` and `#questionA3`; one of `#questionB1`
-and `#questionB2; and the `#questionC`.
+and `#questionB2`; and finally `#questionC`.
 As with shuffling, the choice
 is pseudo-random but deterministic and depends only on the user login.
 Grouping can also be combined with shuffling, changing the order of
 questions and/or answers.